aristanetworks/anta/docs/cli/nrfu.md

 Usage: anta nrfu md-report [OPTIONS]

   ANTA command to check network state with Markdown report.
-It only saves test results and not the output from the --group-by option.

 Options:
   --md-output FILE     Path to save the report as a Markdown file  [env var: